Rushikesh197/DWM-Mini-Project/README.md

 4. **Usage:** Explore the functionalities provided by PyMineData through the user-friendly interface.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or would like to contribute to the project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the [License Name] License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries or support, please contact rushikeshgadewar@gmail.com.